 Kroo is a newly minted bank.
-It says its aim is to make paying bills with friends easier.
-Find out what else you need to know.
+It says its aim is to make paying bills with friends easier and offers an interest rate of 4.34% AER.

 London-based Kroo was established in 2016 with the aim of removing awkwardness from financial interactions with friends and family – splitting a restaurant bill, for example.
 Previously known as B-Social, Kroo announced it had become a fully licensed bank in June 2022.